wizo06/japanese/docs/index.md

 If you have any feedback, please contact me in one of the following ways:

 1. Open a new "issue" in [GitHub](https://github.com/wizo06/japanese/issues) (preferred)
-2. Contact me through Discord: `wizo#1968`.
+2. Send me a DM in Discord: `wizo#1968`.
 You can find me in [TheMoeWay's Discord server](https://discord.gg/nhqjydaR8j)